Skimmeroni/Appunti/AI4ST/AI/Evolution/Behaviour.typ

 their strategy based on the behaviour of the other.

-In a known experiment, many strategies of varying complexity were tested against one another, to see which one, on average, managed to ensure the highest number of points to the user employing it.
+In a known experiment, many strategies of varying complexity were tested against one another, to see which one, on average, managed to secure the highest number of points to the user employing it.
 Each strategy would compete in a round robin tournament, meaning that each would have to be paired once with each other strategy.
 Each strategy had to compete against